mozilla/mozjpeg/README-turbo.txt

 ({lib} = lib, lib32, lib64, or lib/amd64, as appropriate.)

+If using Cygwin, then set

+  CPATH=/cygdrive/c/libjpeg-turbo-gcc/include
+  and
+  LIBRARY_PATH=/cygdrive/c/libjpeg-turbo-gcc/lib

+If using MinGW, then set

+  CPATH=/c/libjpeg-turbo-gcc/include
+  and
+  LIBRARY_PATH=/c/libjpeg-turbo-gcc/lib

-This is useful, for instance, if you want to build an application that leverages the libjpeg-turbo colorspace extensions (see below.)
+Building against libjpeg-turbo is useful, for instance, if you want to build an application that leverages the libjpeg-turbo colorspace extensions (see below.)
 On Linux and Solaris systems, you would still need to manipulate the LD_LIBRARY_PATH or sym links appropriately to use libjpeg-turbo at run time.
 On such systems, you can pass -R /opt/libjpeg-turbo/{lib} to the linker to force the use of libjpeg-turbo at run time rather than libjpeg (also useful if you want to leverage the colorspace extensions), or you can link against the libjpeg-turbo static library.

-To force a Linux or Solaris application to link against the static version of libjpeg-turbo, you can use the following linker options:
+To force a Linux, Solaris, or MinGW application to link against the static version of libjpeg-turbo, you can use the following linker options:

   -Wl,-Bstatic -ljpeg -Wl,-Bdynamic

-or you can simply add /opt/libjpeg-turbo/{lib}/libjpeg.a to the linker command line (the latter is the only way to link against the static version of libjpeg-turbo on OS X.)
+On OS X, simply add /opt/libjpeg-turbo/{lib}/libjpeg.a to the linker command line (this also works on Linux and Solaris.)

 To build Visual C++ applications using libjpeg-turbo, add c:\libjpeg-turbo\include to your system or user INCLUDE environment variable and c:\libjpeg-turbo\lib to your system or user LIB environment variable, and then link against either jpeg.lib (to use jpeg62.dll) or jpeg-static.lib (to use the static version of libjpeg-turbo.)

-If building an application using Cygwin, then set

-  CPATH=/cygdrive/c/libjpeg-turbo/include
-  and
-  LIBRARY_PATH=/cygdrive/c/libjpeg-turbo/lib

-If using MinGW, then set

-  CPATH=/c/libjpeg-turbo/include
-  and
-  LIBRARY_PATH=/c/libjpeg-turbo/lib

-and link using -ljpeg in both cases.
-NOTE: The static libraries shipped with the Windows version of libjpeg-turbo cannot be used with MinGW and Cygwin.
-If you wish to link statically with libjpeg-turbo using MinGW or Cygwin, then you will need to build libjpeg-turbo from source using GCC.

 =====================
 Colorspace Extensions